-When will automatic compensation start?
+When did automatic compensation start?

 Am I entitled to automatic compensation?

 The Ofcom Automatic Compensation Scheme will pay out in the following circumstances:

 |Problem||A landline or broadband customer would be entitled to compensation if...||Amount of compensation|